misiektoja/spotify_monitor/docs/configuration.md

 <a id="legacy-backend"></a>
 ### Legacy Backend

 The legacy Friend Activity endpoint (`buddylist`) was used by older versions of the tool and reports a track only after it finished, so tracks appear late, pauses are invisible and automatic playback runs one track behind.
 It also drops a user who has ever shared listening activity with selected people only, even after switching back to all followers.
 Such users are visible only through the live feed.
+The reverse also happens: a friend from an older approval, followed in both directions with sharing set to all followers, can keep appearing here with live updates after disappearing from the Spotify desktop client and the live feed.
+Such users can be monitored only through this backend.

 To use the legacy endpoint anyway, set `FRIEND_ACTIVITY_BACKEND = "buddylist"` in the configuration file or pass `--friend-activity-backend buddylist` for one run: